What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 Every photosynthesis question ultimately links back to chloroplasts.
 If you built a solid understanding of cell biology — particularly organelle structure and function — you will find photosynthesis questions significantly easier to answer in full.

-Struggling With Photosynthesis?
-Here Is What Most Students Get Wrong
+What Most Students Get Wrong in Photosynthesis Exam Answers

 Frequently Asked Questions

 Use the starch test.
-Boil the leaf in water to kill the cells, then boil it in ethanol to remove the chlorophyll.
+First, boil the leaf in water to kill the cells and stop enzyme activity.
+Then boil it in ethanol to remove the chlorophyll (decolourise the leaf).
 Rinse the leaf with water, then add iodine solution.
-A blue-black colour indicates starch is present, which confirms that photosynthesis has taken place.
+A blue-black colour indicates that starch is present, which confirms photosynthesis has occurred.
+If the leaf remains yellow-brown, no starch is present and photosynthesis has not taken place in that area.